Do Go On - 500 (Part 2) - The Dolphin Experiments with Kirsty Webeck and Suren Jayemanne

 It is great, though, to be doing part three, possibly part four of you include the James

-Joyce sex letters.
-And you're still surprised.
+Joyce sex letters and you're still surprised.

 oh, I don't know.